cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 ```
 {
   "service_type": "mysql",
-  "start_command": [ "mysql_start.sh"
+  "start_command": [ "mysql_start.sh" ],
   "stop_command": [ "mysql_stop.sh" ]
 }
 ```

 A `Test Runner` is software that provides a conventional way for defining and running test cases.
 They typically come with capabilities to measure test metrics, test outcomes and code coverage.
 This will also allow historical tracking.
 An example of a test-runner is Cucumber.
 Test cases can be defined as a sequence of steps in the Gherkin language.
 The step definitions are written in the language of the test runner e.g. Python, Ruby, Go.
 In this case we're strongly considering adopting `Cucumber` in Ruby as the test-runner.
 Ruby because of the ubiquity of working knowledge of that language in the team and the fact that there are Ruby Cucumber test suites that exist within some of our repos.

 The `Service Engine` is a combination of steps defined in the `Test Runner`.
 The Engine orchestrates the lifecycle of a Service.
-It provides step definitions for starting Services, stopping services regardless of the test outcome, creating named pipes for the Service output and writing that to the test context.
+It provides step definitions for starting Services, stopping services regardless of the test outcome, wrapping the Service output and writing that to either files or stdout of the launched service instance.

 A `Test Case` is a sequence of steps that goes through a scenario to validate some given functianlity.
 It should really include at least one step making an assertion as part of the validation.